facebook/facebook-android-sdk/README.md

 To build with Eclipse (3.5), do the following:

 * Create a new project for the Facebook SDK in your Eclipse workspace.
-  * Open the __File__ menu, select New --> Project and choose __Android Project__, then click Next.
+  * Open the __File__ menu, select New --> Project and choose __Android Project__ (inside the Android folder), then click Next.
-  * Select "Create project from existing source"
+  * Select "Create project from existing source".
-  * Select the __facebook__ subdirectory from within the git repository at the location.
+  * Select the __facebook__ subdirectory from within the git repository.
-  * You should see the project properties populated, and you can click Finish to continue.
+  * You should see the project properties populated (you might want to change the project name to something like "FacebookSDK").
+  * Click Finish to continue.

 The Facebook SDK is now configured and ready to go.

-If you already have an Android application, you can add a dependency to your application on the SDK by right-clicking on your project in the Package Explorer, selecting Properties, and adding the dependency in the Library section of the Android tab.

 Run the sample application
 --------------------------